D3nis-sec/Group-2-Project/README.md

 # Group-2-Project
-Security Architecture for an SME Using NIST CSF
+This repository contains the internship report titled Security Architecture for an SME Using NIST CSF
+#Summary
+- Risk and threat modeling in SME environments